omkarcloud/google-maps-scraper/README.md

 ![Uncheck English](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/uncheck-english.png)

-Also, in case you are unable to view the non-English characters properly in Excel, then the easiest solution is to upload the file to Google Sheets, which renders the characters properly.
+In case you are unable to view the non-English characters properly in Excel, then the easiest solution is to upload the file to Google Sheets, which renders the characters properly.

 ![character fix](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/character-fix.gif)